tibbben/geospatial-visualization/course_description.md

 ### Class Project:

-As a class project, each student will create one map layout and present it through a medium of their choice (print, projected, online, or another).
+As a class project, each student will create at least one map layout and present it through a medium of their choice (print, projected, online, or another).
 All projects must be discussed and approved with one of the instructors prior to presentation.
 There will be two stages of presentation for this project, an initial sketch due in the fifth week and then a final presentation given at the end of the course.
 All students enrolled in the full three credit course must choose a class project that is within the context of urban sustainability and/or resilience.

 [//]: # (upload project folder to box)